ij96/Echo-Lamp/README.md

 - Install library: in Arduino IDE, go to Sketch > Include Library > Manage Libraries, search and install `FauxmoESP`

 ### Upload code
+- **Copy `src/wifi_config.h` into the same directory as the Arduino sketch, and modify the Wi-Fi SSID and password to your own**.
+- Open Arduino IDE.
-- In Tools > Board, choose `NodeMCU 1.0 (ESP-12E Module)` or `Adafruit Feather HUZZAH ESP8266`
+- In Tools > Board, choose `NodeMCU 1.0 (ESP-12E Module)` or `Adafruit Feather HUZZAH ESP8266`.
-- In Tools > Port, choose the port connected to the NodeMCU board
+- In Tools > Port, choose the port connected to the NodeMCU / Feather HUZZAH
+- Upload sketch

 ## Notes
 - WeMo (and thus `fauxmo`) devices could only respond to two commands: on and off.
 For more complicated functionalities, we need to use Amazon Skill.